 I’m coming up on nearly fifteen years of running my company Barrel.
 Over the years, I’ve contemplated and written down many things trying to make sense of what I’ve learned.
 The practice of writing these have been immensely helpful.
 It’s forced me to revisit my decisions, the circumstances, and the outcomes and to come away with a satisfactory narrative that can help me avoid or repeat the situation in the future.

 Revisiting my own writing, however, it’s clear that I need to be an astute reader of history.
 I need to remember that whatever the takeaways and lessons of the past were, it’s very likely that they’re informed by factors and circumstances that may not be the same today.
 The surefire “business principles” that I “discovered” when running a team of 25 people with under $5 million in annual revenue may in fact need revisions when running a team of 100+ people and 4x the revenue.
-Or perhaps the way I thought about talent acquisition 5+ years ago may come with much different priorities today, where Diversity, Equity, and Inclusion (DEI) considerations have become more important than ever.
+Or perhaps the way I thought about talent acquisition 5+ years ago may come with much different priorities today.
 This may not invalidate the lessons I wrote about back then, but it’s helpful to know that certain factors were not present at the time.

 It’s also worth noting that my writing about business is bound to be fraught with a smattering of biases–hindsight, confirmation, recency, loss aversion, and much more.
 This is not a self-flagellation.
 It’s just a human condition.
 My suggestion for dealing with this is to embrace humility and to relish the opportunity to be a revisionist historian, someone who’s willing to revisit and even blow up the accepted narratives.
 I personally believe there’s more to gain by updating our understanding of the past than by holding on to outdated views.